jackkelly75/DataScienceResources/TabularTransformers/README.md

 The paper Revisiting Deep Learning Models for Tabular Data goes on to describe Feature Tokeniser TabTransformers (FT-TabTransformer) and benchmarks it against other tabular deep learning approaches and importantly against XGBoost and CatBoost (Gradient-boosted decision trees algorithms that are considered gold-standard in tabular data analysis).
 The also have supplied thier work in thier github repo [https://github.com/Yura52/rtdl]() - link once annotated.

+TABPFN: A TRANSFORMER THAT SOLVES SMALL TABULAR CLASSIFICATION PROBLEMS IN A SECOND  - https://arxiv.org/pdf/2207.01848

 There are github repos that contain info on applying tabular transformers ([https://github.com/aruberts/TabTransformerTF]()).